jennerwein/swarmlab/swarm_ansible_prov/README.md

 Vagrant | 2.2.6
 VirtualBox | 5.2

 If the versions of installed softwares are showed, your are ready to build the swarm environement (on Ubuntu).
-You need just to go to file where your Vagrantfile is and run:
+You need just to go to the folder where your Vagrantfile is and run:

 ``` vagrant up ```